LiskArchive/lisk-legacy-docs/user-guide/configuration/configuration.md

-    "wsPort": 8001, // The port Lisk will listen to for WebSocket connections, e.g. P2P broadcasts "httpPort": 8000, // The port Lisk will listen to for HTTP connections, e.g. API calls "address": "0.0.0.0", // Specify the IPv4 Lisk will listen on (0.0.0.0 will listen to any IP) "version": "1.0.0", // The version of Lisk "minVersion": ">=1.0.0", // The minimum version Lisk will communicate with "fileLogLevel": "info", // Logging level for Lisk: info, error, debug, none "logFileName": "logs/lisk.log", // The path and name of the logfile "consoleLogLevel": "none", // The console logging level for app.js: info, error, debug, none
+    "wsPort": 8001, // The port Lisk will listen to for WebSocket connections, e.g. P2P broadcasts "httpPort": 8000, // The port Lisk will listen to for HTTP connections, e.g. API calls "address": "0.0.0.0", // Specify the IPv4 Lisk will listen on (0.0.0.0 will listen to any IP) "fileLogLevel": "info", // Logging level for Lisk: info, error, debug, none "logFileName": "logs/lisk.log", // The path and name of the logfile "consoleLogLevel": "none", // The console logging level for app.js: info, error, debug, none